Becksteinlab/AdKGromacsTutorial/docs/posres.rst

 restraints on the heavy protein atoms.
 This allows the solvent to equilibrate around the protein without disturbing the protein structure.
-In addition, we use "weak coupling" temperature and pressure coupling algorithms to obtain the desired temperatue and pressure.
+In addition, we use "weak coupling" temperature and pressure coupling algorithms to obtain the desired temperatue, :math:`T = 300` K, and pressure, :math:`P = 1` bar.

 Telling Gromacs what it will do (again)